-- 2. Perform testing to verify that each procurement cardholder has a signed County Procurement Card Program Cardholder Acknowledgement form and a Cardholder Application form on file. - 3.
+- 1. Obtain and review the current policies and procedures to ensure they are reasonable and in accordance with both the Codified Ordinance and ORC. - 2.
+Perform testing to verify that each procurement cardholder has a signed County Procurement Card Program Cardholder and Coordinator Acknowledgement form and a Cardholder Application form on file. - 3.
 Meet with the appropriate personnel to obtain an understanding of the current department processes and procedures.
 Compare those existing processes to the policies and procedures manual for consistency, noting all exceptions.
-Verify that all departments have departmental procedures on file. - 4.
-Obtain the department's Record Retention Schedule (RC-2) and review for completeness with regard to procurement card documents. - 5.
+Verify that all departments have departmental procedures on file.

+- 4. Obtain the department's Record Retention Schedule (RC-2) and review for completeness with regard to procurement card documents. - 5.
 Investigate discrepancies and summarize results.
 Make recommendations where appropriate.